justinhandley/setup-for-react-native-development/README.md

 From the Apple App Store, make sure you have Xcode installed.

+Once you have installed it, open it.
+On the first open, it may ask if you want to install other operating systems.
+Make sure you at least have a Mac and an IOS OS installed.
+The download on this can take a bit of time.

-Once you have installed it, open it, and open the .xcworkspace file that is in your app/ios folder.
+Then, open the .xcworkspace file that is in your app/ios folder.

 If you are asked to agree to terms, Agree.